rollbar/rollbar-php-examples/README.md

 A number of example apps using Rollbar PHP.

+## List of examples

+- transformer: setting up a custom transformer which modifies the payload before sending it to Rollbar

 ## Installation

 Each example contains a README.md file of it's own with instructions how to set up the example app.